What is biomass?

 Forest restoration is important and expensive work.
 These stories show how increasing forest resilience requires collaboration and the right type of infrastructure.
 When environmentalists, land managers and industry representatives work together they demonstrate how the profit motive and the stewardship ethic can go hand-in-hand.

 Small-diameter log and biomass utilization business can help fund forest management and restoration.
 These businesses can provide much-needed jobs in rural communities.
 So, what should those interested in turning the by-products of forest management into profitable enterprises consider?
-A new online handbook
+An online handbook published by the

 Biomass enterprise economic model